Welcome to the Exchange Club of Irvine

 The Exchange Club of Irvine recognizes the Irvine Police Department Employee of the Quarter Honoree Sarah Tunnicliffe on January 12th, 2016 at the Marriott.
 On the picture, left to right, are: IPD Chief Mike Hamel, Detective Sarah Tunnicliffe, Exchange Club of Irvine President Karima Feldhus.

 Join us for lunch every Tuesday at the Marriott to hear a speaker and to network.
-For information on how to join the

 The History of Exchange